 However, by 1997 the Highsmith Center’s facilities had become inadequate and the Board of Trustees designated the renovation and expansion of the building “as the campus’ first priority for capital funding.”
 Of particular concern was lack of space for students “to do their programs and have their meetings.”
 Plans were drawn up to renovate the existing center, and add a further 46,000 square feet, to more than double the size of the building.

 Highsmith Student Union expansions and renovations began again in 2017, with an emphasis on connecting Highsmith and the adjacent Brown Hall, as well as surface refreshments around the facility.
 To better meet the needs of the UNC Asheville and Asheville communities, the new 6,000 square foot Blue Ridge Room, as well as the attached pre-function lounge, was constructed for large-scale events and programs.
-Additional offices and departments around the facility also saw facelifts and new locations, including the Highsmith Administrative Office, Student Life Porch, and Highsmith dining hall.
+Additional offices and departments around the facility also saw facelifts and new locations, including the Highsmith Administrative Office, Haggard Student Life Porch, and Highsmith Food Court.